-12 The consultant signed DESIGN SURFACE in a,b,c,d, and SURFACE DESIGN in e,f.
+20 The consultant signed DESIGN SURFACE in a,b,c,d, and SURFACE DESIGN in e,f.
 The involuntary inversion does not affect the point under discussion here.

-13 When several scores were given by the consultant, averages are computed for a scenario that does not require that the books be identical, nor that all books have funny covers; see the Supplementary Materials for full data.
+'''

+POSS targets left-most BOOK

+a.
+6.8 [BOOK BOOK BOOK]horizontal

+three books; the left-most book

+b.
+6 BOOK-rep3horizontal

+at least three books; the left-most book (4/5 judgments) (or: all the books (1/5 judgment))

+POSS targets intermediate BOOK^{21}

+c. ^{5.4} [BOOK BOOK]{horizontal} (ratings: 6, 5, 4, 5, 7 - see Supplementary Materials for different

+ratings on different scenarios)

-''' three books; the middle book (or possibly: all the books - see Supplementary Materials for different ratings on different scenarios) d.
-5.2 BOOK-rep-3horizontal (ratings: 7, 5, 3, 5, 6 - see Supplementary Materials) at least three books; all the books (4/5 judgments) (or: a book in the middle (1/5 judgment))
+three books; the middle book (or possibly: all the books - see Supplementary Materials for different

+ratings on different scenarios)

+d.
+5.2 BOOK-rep3horizontal (ratings: 7, 5, 3, 5, 6 - see Supplementary Materials)

+at least three books; all the books (4/5 judgments) (or: a book in the middle (1/5 judgment))

 POSS targets right-most BOOK

 e.
 [BOOK BOOK BOOK]horizontal

 three books; the right-most book

 f.
-6.4 BOOK-rep-3horizontal
+6.4 BOOK-rep3horizontal

 at least three books; the right-most book

 (ASL, 32, 0034; 5 judgments)

 '''

-For reasons that we do not understand, the punctuated repetition with anaphora to the intermediate iteration is a bit degraded - something we did not find in other cases of punctuated repetitions, as in (30)d below.
-The same observation holds for the unpunctuated repetition of the sign, but as we will see below this finding turns out to be far more robust.
-In addition, there is an interpretive difference between the two cases: in the case of punctuated repetitions, the possessive targeting the intermediate iteration has a singular denotation, namely the second of the three books; by contrast, the possessive targeting the second iteration of the unpunctuated repetition is preferably understood to refer to all the books.
+For reasons that we do not understand, the punctuated repetition with anaphora to the intermediate iteration is a bit degraded - something we did not find in other cases of punctuated repetitions, as in (29)c below.22 The same observation holds for the unpunctuated repetition of the sign, but as we will see below this finding turns out to be far more robust.
+In addition, there is an interpretive difference between the two cases: in punctuated repetitions, the possessive targeting the intermediate iteration has a singular denotation, namely the second of the three books; by contrast, the possessive targeting the second iteration of the unpunctuated repetition is preferably understood to refer to all the books.

 We will argue that due to the iconic semantics of repetition-based plurals, the edges (more precisely: the vertices) of representations can introduce discourse referents because they can be inferred to have a singular denotation.
-The same conclusion does not hold of the second of three unpunctuated repetitions: as we will argue in Section 5.2, the intermediate iteration of an unpunctuated repetition has lower pictorial resolution than an edge, and cannot be taken to refer to a singular object.
+The same conclusion does not hold of the second of three unpunctuated repetitions: as we will argue in Section 6.2, the intermediate iteration of an unpunctuated repetition has lower pictorial resolution than an edge, and cannot be taken to refer to a singular object.

 This general line of analysis predicts that if we vary the shape of the unpunctuated repetition so that each of the three iterations appears at a vertex, each should be understood to denote a singular object, and should become a possible antecedent for a singular pronoun.
-This prediction is borne out, as is seen in (28)c-d, where a horizontal unpunctuated repetition is contrasted with a triangular one: in the former case, we replicate the general findings pertaining to (27)c; but in the latter case, each vertex of the triangle can be indexed by the pronoun POSS.
+This prediction is borne out, as is seen in (27)c,d, where a horizontal unpunctuated repetition is contrasted with a triangular one: in the former case, we replicate the general findings pertaining to (26)c; but in the latter case, each vertex of the triangle can be indexed by the pronoun POSS.

 YESTERDAY IX-1 VISIT POSS-2 APT.
-IX-1 SEE TROPHY-rep-.
-POSS CARVE WORDS (28)FUNNY.
+IX-1 SEE TROPHY-rep- .
+POSS CARVE WORDS FUNNY.
 'Yesterday, I visited your apartment.
 I saw several trophies, arranged in a .
 The inscription of was funny.'
 POSS targets the left-most TROPHY a.
-6.5 TROPHY-rep-3{horizontal} ${\rm = row; \dots = the \ left-most \ trophy}$ b.
-6.5 TROPHY-rep-3{triangle} = triangle; = the left-most trophy POSS targets the intermediate TROPHY c.
-5.2 TROPHY-rep-3{horizontal} = row; = all trophies / the intermediate trophy => all the trophies are funny (3/4 judgments) or the intermediate trophy is funny (4/4 judgments) d.
-6.2 TROPHY-rep-3{triangle} = triangle; = the top trophy => the top trophy was funny POSS targets the right-most TROPHY e.
-6.5 TROPHY-rep-3{horizontal} = row; = the right-most trophy f.
-6.5 TROPHY-rep-3{triangle}
+6.5 TROPHY-rep3{horizontal} = row; = the left-most trophy b.
+6.5 TROPHY-rep3{triangle} = triangle; = the left-most trophy